 A bench power supply provides DC (direct current) voltage to power a device under test such as a circuit board or electronic product.
-A bench power supply typically sits on an engineer’s work area or bench, hence the term “bench power supply”.
-In this short video, one of our Keithley experts provides a quick overview of a bench power supply.
+A bench or lab power supply typically sits on an engineer’s work area or bench, hence the term “bench power supply”.
+In this short video, one of our Keithley experts provides a quick overview of a bench power supplies.

 Basics of Bench Power Supplies

 Why do you need a Bench Power Supply?

 When an engineer or circuit designer needs to test a device, typically known as a device under test (DUT), they need to power it with a set voltage or current.
 Bench power supplies allow engineers to set and supply specific voltages to power the DUT to confirm that the device is working as intended.
 If it’s not, they can troubleshoot and test again.

 Bench Power Supply types

 Though there are many types of benchtop power supplies, these instruments are broadly segmented into three categories: single vs. multi-channel, bipolar vs. unipolar and linear vs. switching power supplies.

 As the name might suggest, a single channel power supply has one output that can be controlled whereas a multiple channel power supply has two or more outputs.
 Multi-channel power supplies are typically used for developing devices with both digital and analog circuitry or bipolar circuitry.